gotmachine/MandatoryRCS/README.md

 - (bugfix) Unexpectedly fixed vessels getting some roll velocity when loading / getting out of timewarp, probably because of one of the above fix

 #### v1.0-pre1 for KSP 1.2.2
-Initial release
+First test build

 ## Perhaps planned features

 #### Ingame settings in the difficulty options menu

 #### Modification of the reaction wheels nerf
-- Make reaction wheels able to "help" RCS thrusters by providing torque when they are in use, lowering the RCS fuel consumption.
+- Make reaction wheels able to "help" RCS thrusters by providing torque when they are activated, lowering the RCS fuel consumption.

-#### An (optional) part set of RCS thrusters, MP tanks and orbital MP engines
+#### A part pack of RCS thrusters, MP tanks and orbital MP engines
+- RCS options earlier in the tech tree
 - Decrease of stock MP tanks dry mass
-- Slight increase of the ISP of MP engines and RCS blocks
+- Rebalance the ISP of MP engines and RCS blocks
 - Monopropellant tanks from RLA Stockalike
 - Orbital MP engines from RLA Stockalike
 - 0.25 kN RCS blocks, nozzle configurations :